-Trauma will affect everyone differently.
+Trauma will affect everyone differently and there are a range of emotional, physical and behavioural responses.
 There is no ‘right’ way to react to trauma.
-Some people react emotionally, others might throw themselves into work or practical tasks.
+Some people may react with anger, anxiety, exhaustion or sadness, while others might throw themselves into work or practical tasks.
 Teenagers especially may withdraw and seem not to react.
+People’s reactions may vary because of past experiences, available support networks, coping strategies, life skills and in response to the reaction of others around them.

 Some people who have been through a life-threatening situation may be affected by post-traumatic stress disorder.
 This could be a natural disaster such as a flood or bushfire, a serious accident, or an assault.
 Post-traumatic stress disorder can be recognised by a range of signs and symptoms and may need professional support.